Key Takeaways

 What is the relationship, then?
 Hormonal shifts are at the root of everything.
 Let's read the next section to find out what causes this.

 Estrogen and progesterone levels fluctuate throughout your menstrual cycle, and this hormonal ballet may have an impact on your skin.
-Your skin produces more oil when sebaceous glands are stimulated by elevated hormone levels.
-Excess oil can clog pores, resulting in the production of pimples coupled with dead skin cells.

 These spots usually appear on the jawline, chin, or other parts of the face.
 Period pimples are not common, but for those who are, they may appear a few days before the start of menstruation.

-To effectively manage period pimples you require an understanding of the hormonal connection.
+To effectively manage period pimples, you require an understanding of the hormonal connection.
 Let's understand how to get rid of these passing guests on your skin.

 Also read: Itching vagina before periods.
 Why?